 OVERVIEW: This funder supports early learning, K-12 education and the Atlanta community.
-Grants are focused on the 10-county metro area of Atlanta.
+Grants focus on the 10-county metro area of Atlanta.

 FUNDING AREAS: Early learning, K-12 education, Atlanta community

-IP TAKE: Goizueta is all about the Atlanta metro area, so don’t bother getting in touch if you’re outside this region.
-Make sure you’re working within the local public school system before pursuing an education grant.
+IP TAKE: Goizueta is all about the Atlanta metro area, so grant seekers should not bother getting in touch if they are outside this region.
+Make sure to work within the local public school system before pursuing an education grant.

-This is a funder that believes in the power of partnership and sees itself as a partner to grantees who share its values for positive community change.
-The foundation’s early learning program is focused on center-based child development programs that provide full-day, year-around care in Metro Atlanta.
-It prefers programs that serve low-income families and that increase access to high-quality programs and advance the organizational capacities of child care centers.
+This is a funder that supports the power of partnership and sees itself as a partner to grantees who share its values for positive community change.
+The foundation’s early learning program supports center-based child development programs that provide full-day, year-around care in Metro Atlanta.
+It funds programs that serve low-income families and that increase access to high-quality programs and advance the organizational capacities of child care centers.

-Goizueta’s K-12 education program is focused on STEM programs and after-school/summer academic programs.
-The target, here, is K-12 students in Metropolitan Atlanta, and this funder likes to work with independent schools and large-scale organizations that are working within public school systems.
+Goizueta’s K-12 education program supports STEM programs and after-school/summer academic programs.
+It prioritizes K-12 students in Metropolitan Atlanta, and this funder seeks to work with independent schools and large-scale organizations that work within public school systems.

-Goizueta’s “A Stronger Atlanta” program came about because Goizueta lived in his adopted hometown of Atlanta for 33 years.
-The program supports community organizations that enhance the city’s vitality through creativity and innovation.
+Goizueta’s “A Stronger Atlanta” program supports community organizations that enhance the city’s vitality through creativity and innovation.
 Program staff identify and directly engage with organizations in this focus area, and uninvited inquiries are not considered.

-You can learn about recent grantees on the foundation’s Grants by Year page.
-At the time this profile was written, the foundation had provided support for more than 85 organizations through 555 grants, totaling more than $386 million.
+Grant seekers can learn about recent grantees on the foundation’s Grants by Year page.
+As of 2018, the foundation has provided support for more than 296 organizations through 613 grants, totaling more than $547 million.
 This means that many Goizueta are returning and continuous grantees.

 The foundation accepts grant applications on a rolling basis, and the application process is all online.
-Proposals are reviewed by the staff at board meetings in May and November.
+Staff review the proposals at board meetings in May and November.
 Organizations are considered for grants in the following 10 Atlanta metro counties: Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Fulton, Gwinnett, Henry and Rockdale.
 Types of funding include institutional strengthening, organizational and program development and expansion, and organizational and project planning.
-You can find a long list of things that Goizueta does not fund on the foundation’s Eligibility page.
+Grant seekers can find a long list of things that Goizueta does not fund on the foundation’s Eligibility page.